Can't Take That Away (Mariah's Theme): Music videos and remixes

 The video was quickly pulled after its release because it contained technical errors.
 The clips of the people on Carey's television had their struggles captioned in dark text on a dark background, making it difficult to read.
 There were also continuity errors during the rainy balcony scene, as Carey's shirt would alternate between being soaking wet and dry.
 Consequently, a new music video was completed, which retained the clips of Carey's fans at the beginning but fixed the captions and replaced most of the interior shots of Carey with new footage.
-Carey, now in a new and more furnished apartment, does not go out into the rain but instead stays in her living room.
-She walks over to a large pair of windows aside a mural of large throw pillows and candles, singing and flailing her arms as she completes the song.
+At the beginning of the video, Carey is seen writing in her diary in a new and more furnished living room, with a large pair of windows aside a mural of large throw pillows and candle.
+Carey, after watching the messages in the original living room, goes upstairs into the new living room, where she finishes the song.
 As with the previous filming of the video, Carey's pain and sadness is resolved with a rainbow, shown at the end of the video.

 Most remixes of "Can't Take That Away (Mariah's Theme)" were released in the US only, although few were found in certain territories.
 David Morales produced the Morales club mix, which uses the song's original vocals with similar chord progressions to those of the original, and the Morales Triumphant mix, which contains re-recorded vocals and new lyrics which transform the song into a jazz-like mix with harmonica sections.
 A spoken introduction was also added, featuring Carey's spoken voice before the first verse.